Cart

 Scenario-Based Illustrations

-• Scenario 1: A niche hardware tool enters a crowded category.
-By narrowing the SAM to professional contractors in regions with strict compliance standards, the team aligns features with mandatory certifications.
-Clear differentiation and compliance messaging accelerate adoption, turning a crowded field into a targeted win.
+• Scenario 1: A niche hardware tool joins a crowded field.
+By narrowing the SAM to pro crews in areas with strict rules, the team aligns features with must-have marks.

 Importance of a Structured Process